 Family: John lives in Haverford, PA, with his wife, Cara, and three children: Mia, Nathaniel and Phoebe, all of whom are squash players.

 Squash Angle: John has been an avid squash player since working at Penn and plays singles and doubles regularly.
 John’s children have been avid junior squash participants.
 Mia plays at Williams, and Nathaniel and Phoebe are emerging junior players.
 John was the founder of the Lancaster Country Day School squash program, which has over forty upper and middle school student players.

 US Squash History: Board chair.

 Lives: Boston, MA

 Education: B.A. from Fairfield University; MBA from the University of Connecticut.

 Profession: Founded NewStar Financial, a publicly traded commercial finance company, in June 2004 and serves as its Chief Executive Officer and Chairman of the Board.
 From 1996 to 2002, Tim managed Corporate Finance and Capital Markets for FleetBoston Financial Corporation.
 Prior to joining Fleet, Tim spent 10 years as a Managing Director at Citicorp in New York.

-Family: Tim and his wife, Kathryn have three teenagers and are involved in a variety of not-for-profit activities.
+Family: Tim lives in Boston, MA, with his wife, Kathryn and three teenagers, who are involved in a variety of not-for-profit activities.
 His two daughters inherited his passion for the game.
-They are competitive high school players and very active in U.S Squash tournaments.
+They are competitive high school players and very active in US Squash tournaments.

 Squash Angle: Tim picked up squash after college and has been an avid recreational player ever since.
 According to Tim, many of the personal relationships he has established while living in Hartford, New York and Boston are based on a common interest in squash.
 Joining the board of SquashBusters, an urban youth squash program, provided Tim the opportunity to help introduce squash to inner-city kids.